MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/Communications for IT Professionals Week 6 Synthesising Information Task Articles.md

 [[Security]] measures need to be established to ensure that sensitive data is stored and used securely.
 These measures include data [[encryption]], locating system vulnerabilities and defending against malicious attacks.
 Responsible data collection and robust data governance practices are also essential.

 [According to Forbes](https://www.forbes.com/sites/forbestechcouncil/2021/01/27/ai-ethics-really-come-down-to-security/?sh=6a4c62be1676), one of the biggest challenges is that [[AI]] is often patched together by a network of very different creators.
-This makes it hard to achieve the levels of accountability, reliability, and [[security]] needed for ethical [[AI]].
+This makes it hard to achieve the levels of [[accountability]], reliability, and [[security]] needed for ethical [[AI]].
 To become truly secure, you need a unified approach to [[security]] across the entire lifespan of the [[AI]] system.

 ### Ethical [[AI]] hinges on high-quality data